 Question: How can you help me with my family history research?

-Question: I live thousands of miles away from where my ancestors lived.
-How can you help me?
+I live thousands of miles away from where my ancestors lived.
+How can I find out about them?
 (A very relevant question we sometimes receive from our members in Australia, the US, Canada, New Zealand, mainland Europe and across the world!)

 If you were starting from scratch, without knowing anything at all, I would say to you: